julelang/manual/src/types/casting.md

     println(y)            // Prints 3
 }
 ```
 As you can see, the variable `x` is of type `f32` and the variable `y` is of type `int`.
 Normally, variable `y` cannot take variable `x` as a value.
-However, as seen for example, we can accept the value as `int` by explicitly casting.
+However, as seen, for example, we can accept the value as `int` by explicitly casting.

 ---